thecno126/ASTRA-Modlist-Installer/README.md

 - **Smart duplicate prevention** - Mods are checked by name and URL
 - **Automatic format detection** - ZIP/7z detected from URL or Content-Type
 - **Intelligent installation** - Mods with single top-level folders installed as-is
-- **Version updates** - Automatically detects and updates to newer mod versions
 - **Google Drive handling** - Detects HTML responses and fixes URLs automatically
 - **Auto-save** - Configuration saved on exit to prevent data loss
 - **Silent saves** - No log spam from automatic saves (only Ctrl+S logs)